 - Support the rights of others to hold and express opinions that differ from yours.

-Everyone has the right to present to the Board without audience interruption.
+When in the audience, everyone has the right to present to the board without audience interruption.

 - Listen respectfully and quietly.